How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of sterile injection solution contains phenobarbital sodium 30 mg.
+Each mL of sterile injection solution contains 30 mg of phenobarbital sodium.
 Nonmedicinal ingredients: benzyl alcohol (as a preservative), hydrochloric acid to adjust pH, propylene glycol, and water for injection.

-Each mL of sterile injection solution contains phenobarbital sodium 120 mg.
+Each mL of sterile injection solution contains 120 mg of phenobarbital sodium.
 Nonmedicinal ingredients: benzyl alcohol (as a preservative), hydrochloric acid to adjust pH, propylene glycol, and water for injection.

 How should I use this medication?

-Adults (seizure prevention): The recommended adult dose of phenobarbital to prevent seizures ranges from 30 mg to 250 mg daily in a single dose or in divided doses.
+Adults (seizure prevention): The recommended adult dose of phenobarbital to prevent seizures ranges from 50 mg to 100 mg taken twice or three times daily.
 The maximum dose is 600 mg daily.

-Children (seizure prevention): The recommended children's dose ranges from 1 mg to 6 mg per kilogram daily, in a single dose or in divided doses.
+Children (seizure prevention): The recommended children's dose ranges from 15 mg to 50 mg taken twice or three times daily.